 Maybe try saying the phrase a bit differently, change your emotion in how you speak it.
 Hear a melody?

-This can be a very helpful way to get a song started and is why starting with the story or title can be a helpful way to get a song going.
+This can be a very helpful way to get a song started and is why starting with the story or title can be a helpful way to get going.

 Now try changing it up a bit, and if you feel a melody in the words, try and capture it on your instrument.